kjw3/aiml.training/content/docs/_index.md

 next: first-page
 ---

-Welcome to the comprehensive documentation hub of AIML Training!
+Welcome to the comprehensive documentation hub of AI ML Training!
 Whether you’re a beginner embarking on your learning journey in Artificial Intelligence and Machine Learning or a seasoned professional seeking advanced insights, our documentation is designed to assist every learner at every stage.

 ## Purpose of This Documentation